 In accordance with Federal Highway Administration (FHWA) regulations, all bridges must be inspected at least once every two (2) years, more often if warranted, due to condition.
 Under Section 705 of the Commission's Bridge System Revenue Bonds, Series 2007, all bridges and toll facilities are to be inspected once every two (2) years.
 The Commission will inspect its Toll-Supported Bridges in even years (2010, 2012, etc.) and the Toll Bridges in odd years (2009, 2011, etc.).
-The associated facilities and grounds will be inspected in the year the bridge is inspected.
+In 2013, all load-posted bridges will receive special interim inspections in the year they do not receive their regular biennial inspection in accordance with new PennDOT requirements.
+The associated facilities and grounds are inspected with each respective bridge.

-This 2011 Toll Bridge Annual Inspection Report of bridges and facilities owned and operated by the Delaware River Joint Toll Bridge Commission contains the findings of the 2011 inspections of the Toll Bridges.
-This year's inspections consisted of seven (7) Toll Bridges and any accompanying facilities and approach structures.
-The conclusions and recommendations concerning the Toll-Supported Bridges are based on the 2010 inspections.
-Any updates to the 2010 conclusions or recommendations for the Toll-Supported Bridges are indicated by text that is bold and italicized.
-The inspection findings shown for the Toll-Supported Bridges is for informational purposes.
+This 2012 Toll-Supported Bridge Annual Inspection Report of bridges and facilities owned and operated by the Delaware River Joint Toll Bridge Commission contains the findings of the 2012 inspections of the Toll-Supported Bridges.
+This year's inspections consisted of thirteen (13) Toll-Supported Bridges and any accompanying facilities and approach structures.
+The conclusions and recommendations concerning the Toll Bridges are based on the 2011 inspections.
+Any updates to the 2011 conclusions or recommendations for the Toll Bridges are indicated by text that is bold and italicized.
+The inspection findings shown for the Toll Bridges is for informational purposes.

 Commission District foremen and maintenance personnel provided our inspection crew with support services and access equipment necessary for performing the inspections.
-Several maintenance personnel also assisted in providing a valuable 'walk through' of the bridges, prior to beginning the inspections, highlighting the major areas of concern and any previous work done on the structure.
+Several maintenance personnel also assisted in providing a valuable "walk through" of the bridges prior to beginning the inspections, highlighting the major areas of concern and any previous work done on the structure.

-The equipment used to access the majority of the bridges (underdeck) consisted of various length ladders, Commission-owned lift trucks, an under-bridge unit called The Bridgemaster, and rigging.
+The equipment used to access the majority of the bridges (underdeck) consisted of ladders, Commission-owned lift trucks, an under-bridge unit (Bridgemaster), and rigging.

 The following report highlights the significant findings observed during the inspections, including recommended measures of repairing or improving noted deficiencies, either by Commission maintenance forces or by a future contract.
 This report, however, does not discuss routine preventative maintenance items regularly performed by maintenance forces.
-Any maintenance type deficiencies which have been identified during the annual inspection can be found in the 2011 Annual Maintenance Report, published under a separate cover, which has been prepared to expedite communication of repair work to the maintenance staff.
+Any maintenance type deficiencies which have been identified during the annual inspection can be found in the 2012 Annual Maintenance Report, published under a separate cover, which has been prepared to expedite communication of repair work to the maintenance staff.
 In general these maintenance tasks include, but are not limited to, the following: